 Fieldwork is an essential component of a training in Geography.
 During the course of the academic year, field excursions in the Dublin region are held for Senior Freshman students.

-A residential field course is taken in the Junior Sophister year as part of the module GG3025 Advanced Research Methods in Geography.
+A residential field course is taken in the Junior Sophister year as part of the module GGU33925 Advanced Research Methods in Geography.
 For details, please see the Geography Undergraduate Handbook.

 Fees for these courses are additional to normal College fees.

-Trinity Trust Field Trip Funds - applications for financial assistance
+TCD Association & Trust - applications for financial assistance for field trips.

 Erasmus and Study Abroad Programmes: